Som-Energia/decidim-som-energia-app/docs/overrides.md

 This document lists all the overrides that have been done at the Decidim platform.
 Those overrides can conflict with platform updates.
 During a platform upgrade they need to be compared to the ones of the Decidim project.

-The best way to spot these problems is revewing the changes in the files that are overriden using git history and apply the changes manually.
+The best way to spot these problems is by reviewing the changes in the files that are overridden using git history and apply the changes manually.

 ## Controllers